alombi/rh-api/README.md

 ## Shortcut (GET)
 Heads over to https://rh-api.alombi.xyz/shortcut and add a parameter to this URL, containing your shortcut's RH ID.
 For example https://rh-api.alombi.xyz/shortcut?id=1&icon=true

-The `icon` url parameter is `false` by default, and it's optional.
-If you want to receive the icon, include it as in the example, if not set it to `false` or remove the parameter (https://rh-api.alombi.xyz/shortcut?id=1).

 #### Parameters
 * `id` = the RoutineHub ID of the shortcut
 * `name` = the shortcut's name